phattp/machine-learning-university-of-washington/README.md

 # Machine Learning Specialization

-This repository contain my solution of assignment in Machine Learning Specialization - University of Washington through Coursera.
+This repository contain my solution of assignment in Machine Learning Specialization by University of Washington through Coursera.